ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 ```

 ## 5. Conclusion
 This tutorial explained how to build a very flexible security configuration for a servlet resource-server with JWT decoder.
-To configure a webflux resource-server or use access-token introspection instead of JWT decoding, or using custom `Authentication` implementations, please refer to [samples](https://github.com/ch4mpy/spring-addons/tree/master/samples).
+To configure a webflux resource-server or use access token introspection instead of JWT decoding, or using custom `Authentication` implementations, please refer to [samples](https://github.com/ch4mpy/spring-addons/tree/master/samples).

 You might also explore source code to have a look at how to mock identities in unit and integration tests and assert  access-control is behaving as expected.
 All samples and tutorials include detailed access-control tests.